bpichon0/Meta_eco_stoichio/README.md

 The simulations are made using R (*v4.1.0*) and Julia (*v1.7.3*).
 All scripts are written in R, and we call julia via R using the **JuliaCall** R package.
 All simulations are gathered in the file `Stoichio_main.R`.
-This file is organized in different section, with each corresponding to a different Figure (press Alt+O to see the sections). **The numbers are indicated as a code to see which simulation is needed to replicate a given figure.**
+This file is organized in different section, with each corresponding to a different Figure (press Alt+O to see the sections). **To replicate a specific figure, please look at the sections number in `Stoichio_main.R` and `Make_figs.R`.
+This code is indicated to see which simulation is needed to replicate a given figure.**
 All simulations are fast to run (~2h for all analyses) using the functions from Julia.

 ## `Figures`

 All figures in the main text and in supplementary can be replicated using the `Make_figs.R` file.
-Each section in the file contain the code to replicate a given figure.
+Each section in the file contains the code to replicate a given figure. **Before ploting the figures, you need to run the simulations.**

-For more details, see the preprint: **Quality matters: stoichiometry of resources modulates spatial feedbacks in aquatic-terrestrial meta-ecosystems.
-Benoît Pichon, Elisa Thébault, Gérard Lacroix et Isabelle Gounand**.
+For more details, see the paper: **Quality matters: stoichiometry of resources modulates spatial feedbacks in aquatic-terrestrial meta-ecosystems. *Ecology Letters*.
+Benoît Pichon, Elisa Thébault, Gérard Lacroix et Isabelle Gounand (2023)**.

 ## `Working example`

-The model is displayed bellow, it simulates the dynamics of carbon and nitrogen in a meta-ecosystem at terrestrial-aquatic ecotone.
+The model is displayed bellow; it simulates the dynamics of carbon and nitrogen in a meta-ecosystem at terrestrial-aquatic ecotone.